-On 1 August 2020, Ubuntu 19.10 will reach its end of life and will not receive further updates.
-Per our image deprecation policy, you can only deploy the Ubuntu 19.10 Linux image via the API starting on 1 August 2020.
-We will remove the Ubuntu 19.10 image from the platform on 1 September 2020.
+Fedora 31 has reached its end of life.
+Per our image deprecation policy, you can now only deploy the Fedora 31 image via the API.
+We will remove the Fedora 31 image from the platform on 24 December 2020.

-v1.22.0 of the DigitalOcean Terraform Provider is now available.
-This release includes
+v2.2.0 of the DigitalOcean Terraform Provider is now available.
+This release adds a new

 For more information, see the full release notes.